nbertoa/BRE12/README.md

 ## BRE (Bertoa Rendering Engine)

-This engine is the result of an intent to learn DirectX 12 and apply my knowledge about computer graphics.
-It is intended for learning purposes only, I do not plan to make a game or a commercial engine.

-## Features

-DirectX 12:
+BRE is a rendering framework or engine which purpose is to have a codebase on which develop techniques related to computer graphics.
+Among BRE features we can include:

-- Task based architecture for parallel draw submission.
-Command lists are recorded in parallel for Geometry Pass and Lighting Pass.
+    - Task-based architecture for parallel draw submission.
-- Asynchronous command execution/command recording.
+    - Asynchronous command execution/command recording
+    - An easy to read, understand and write scene format
-- Configurable number of queued frames to keep the GPU busy.
+    - Configurable number of queued frames to keep the GPU busy

-Rendering:
-- Deferred Shading
+    - Deferred shading

+And the rendering techniques implemented at the moment are

     - Color Mapping
     - Texture Mapping
     - Normal Mapping
     - Height Mapping

-Lighting:
-- Physically Based Shading (PBR) based on smoothness/metalness
-- Image Based Lighting (IBL) based on diffuse irradiance environment cube map and specular pre-convolved environment cube map

-Postprocessing:
+    - Color Normal Mapping
+    - Color Height Mapping
+    - Skybox Mapping
+    - Diffuse Irradiance Environment Mapping
+    - Specular Pre-Convolved Environment Mapping
     - Tone Mapping
+    - Screen Space Ambient Occlusion
+    - Gamma Correction

 ## Repository structure
 The directory structure is: